Skip to main content

 Example: 320 sqft room, diagonal tile (18% waste) + 18-inch pattern repeat on 180-inch wall (10% add-on) → 320 × (1 + 0.18 + 0.10) = 320 × 1.28 = 409.6 sq ft → round up to 410 sq ft

-The pattern-repeat formula above works because every time a seam occurs across the room, the installer must align the visible pattern — which means cutting one end of a plank to match the pattern position, discarding the off-cut, and starting fresh.
-Longer pattern repeats waste more material per seam.
-Shorter rooms have more seams relative to their area, so the formula correctly produces higher waste for short rooms with long pattern repeats.
+Each seam forces aligning the pattern — cut one plank to match, discard the off-cut, restart.
+Longer repeats waste more per seam; shorter rooms have more seams per area, so the formula yields higher waste for short rooms with long repeats.

 Pattern-Match Waste: Why the 10% Rule Fails for Tile and Hardwood